jonesj39/jonesj39/README.md

 ### Featured Projects

 **Little Ram Pantries** — https://littlerampantries.com/
-A network of free, outdoor "little pantries" on VCU's campus aimed at normalizing emergency food assistance and advancing the idea that food is a human right.
-Launched with a VCU Health Equity Grant and developed in part through service-learning courses.
+A network of decentralized, anonymous "little pantries" on VCU's campus aimed at normalizing emergency food assistance and advancing the idea that food is a human right.
+Initially launched with internal funding.

 **Ram Fridges / RVA Community Fridges** — https://rvacommunityfridges.com/
 A campus refrigerator network that diverts unsold food from dining services to students, addressing food waste and food insecurity together.
-Supported by a three-year, ~$500,000 grant from the USDA Sustainable Agriculture Research and Education (SARE) program.
+Supported by funding USDA Sustainable Agriculture Research and Education (SARE) and state-level pass-through funding from US EPA.

 ### Selected Publications